 June is Neonatal Abstinence Syndrome Awareness Month in Texas

-In recognition of June as NAS Awareness Month, HHS hopes to:
+In recognition of June as NAS Awareness Month, HHS continues to:

 - Increase awareness about NAS to pregnant women regarding the dangers of using opioids during pregnancy.

-- Inform others about the availability of resources for mothers-to-be and new mothers with substance use disorder.
+- Inform others about the availability of resources for mothers-to-be and new mothers with a substance use disorder

 - Provide a list of recommended materials to address NAS: